LitecoinZ-Community/bitcore-lib-ltz/docs/unit.md

 ```

 ## Supported units
-The supported units are LTZ, mLTZ, bits (micro LTZs, uLTZ) and satoshis.
+The supported units are LTZ, mLTZ, bits (micro LTZ, uLTZ) and satoshis.
 The codes for each unit can be found as members of the Unit class.

 ```javascript
 var ltzCode = Unit.LTZ;